mauricedesaxe/the-gist-of-it/README.md

 Do not expect these to be implemented anytime soon or ever.
 Simply brainstorming out loud.

+#### URL-based Summarization
+- Right-click on a link and select "Summarize this page", ingests the page as markdown and summarizes it.

 #### Multi-Modal Summaries
 - YouTube video transcript summarization
 - PDF document summarization